-SPII Product Process Development (PPD) Scheme

-- Provides financial assistance to small and micro enterprises in the form of a non-repayable grant. - A percentage of 'qualifying' costs are incurred in the pre-competitive development activities associated with a specific project. - The scheme limit is a maximum grant of R2 million. - The scheme incurs 50% of the qualifying costs where the applicant has 25% or less black economic empowerment (BEE) ownership; 75% of qualifying costs where the applicant has between 25% and 50% BEE ownership or more than 50% shareholding by women or people with disabilities; and 85% of qualifying costs where the applicant has more than 50% BEE ownership.
+- SPII Product Process Development (PPD) Scheme - Provides financial assistance to small, very small and micro enterprises whose total assets (excluding fixed property) are below R5 million, turnover is less than R13 million, and has a total employee complement of below 50, as defined in the National Small Business Amendment Act of 2003 or any other Act replacing it. - A percentage of 'qualifying' costs are incurred in the pre-competitive development activities associated with a specific project. - The scheme limit is a maximum grant of R2 million. - The scheme incurs 50% of the qualifying costs where the applicant has 25% or less black economic empowerment (BEE) ownership; 75% of qualifying costs where the applicant has 25% to 50% BEE ownership or more than 50% shareholding by women or people with disabilities; and 85% of qualifying costs where the applicant has more than 50% BEE ownership.

-SPII Matching Scheme
+• SPII Matching Scheme

-- Provides financial assistance to all enterprises in the form of a nonrepayable grant. - The scheme has a maximum grant limit of R5 million. - If the applicant has less than 25% BEE ownership, 50% of qualifying costs are incurred by the scheme; between 25 and 50% BEE ownership, 65% of qualifying costs are incurred; and above 50% BEE ownership or more than 50% shareholding by women or people with disabilities, 75% of qualifying costs are incurred. - Financial assistance under the Matching Scheme is provided to large companies on a 50% matching basis.
+- Provides financial assistance to all enterprises in the form of a nonrepayable grant. - The scheme has a maximum grant limit of R5 million.
+If the applicant has 25% or less BEE ownership, 50% of qualifying costs are incurred by the scheme; 25% to 50% BEE ownership, 65% of qualifying costs are incurred; and above 50% BEE ownership or more than 50% shareholding by women or people with disabilities, 75% of qualifying costs are incurred. - Financial assistance under the Matching Scheme is provided to large companies on a 50% matching basis.